 A coastal strip from Drasnice all the way to Igrane hides lots of coves, and a natural pebbly beach.
 These beaches are only accessible on foot or by boat.
 They are less crowded and lined with thick pine forests.

 A small settlement on Makarska Riviera, Zivogosce Blato consists of family houses.
 The main village beach is awesome, but there are also another two nice beaches within a walking distance.
 Northwest of Zivogosce Blato, you've got a Velika Duba beach, a wonderful secluded and uninhabited pebbly beach.
 Another nice beach is southeast of the village, in a campsite Dole.

-Just 5 nm from Vela Luka, lies an islet of Proizd, one of locals favorite swimming spot on the Korcula Island.
-The islet has four swimming areas: Veli, Srednji i Donji Bili Bol, and Batalo.
+Just 5 nm from Vela Luka, lies an islet of Proizd, one of the locals favorite swimming spots on the Korcula Island.
+The islet has four swimming areas: Veli, Srednji and Donji Bili Bok, and Batalo.

-Veli Bili Bok consists of a nice pebble beach surrounded on both sides with large stone plates descending down to the Adriatic Sea.
+Veli Bili Bok consists of a nice pebble beach surrounded on both sides with large stone plateaux descending down to the Adriatic Sea.